-Skills All Successful Leaders Have in Common
+Skills All Successful Leaders Have In Common

 Whether you’re a project manager or department lead, there are many skills that all effective leaders share.
-Becoming a leader requires a change of mind-set, from focusing on your technical skills and the quality of your own work, to directing, inspiring and guiding others.
+Becoming a leader requires a change of mindset, from focusing on your technical skills and the quality of your own work to directing, inspiring and guiding others.
 This can be a difficult transition to make, but anybody can be a great leader by learning how to think and behave like one.
 Here are some of the key skills that all leaders should have in their repertoire:

 Leaders inspire others

-Leaders have vision and a drive for results.
+Leaders have the vision and a drive for results.
 They help the team to see the bigger picture and connect their work to the impact it has on clients and the community.
 People want to work for businesses that make a difference, and leaders have a major role in helping employees to see the meaning in their work.
 All leaders have to pave the way to a compelling and bright future and motivate staff to get there.
-That means understanding how each and every person on the team operates and how to inspire them to do their best and fulfil their potential.
+That means understanding how each and every person on the team operates and how to inspire them to do their best and fulfill their potential.

 Creative confidence is a key trait of a great leader, particularly when it comes to problem-solving.
 Obstacles will always be thrown in your way and there won’t always be an obvious right or wrong answer.
 As a leader, you have to be comfortable dealing with uncertainty and able to think of innovative solutions under pressure, to lead your team down the right track.